Registering and Rules for Home School

 "Signature" and "Date Submitted" is not required on the online electronic submittal form.

-"The school year for this home school study program" the law requires 180 instructional days.
-Put the actual date you begin teaching your child/children at home as the beginning date and counting forward to the 180 instructional days limit.
-However if your child/children began the school year in a public/private school that time can be included as part of this 180 instructional days requirement.
-You can teach more days if you desire.
+"The school year for this home school study program"- The law requires 180 instructional days.
+Please use the actual date you begin teaching your child/children at home as the beginning date and count forward to the 180 instructional days limit.
+If your child/children began the school year in a public or private school, that time can be included as part of the 180 instructional days requirement.
+You can teach more than 180 days if you desire.

 "Submit Your Declaration of Intent" button located at the bottom of form.
 After you click the submit button, you will receive a screen that shows a 36 unique character parent signature line as well as the date of submittal.

 Print and save a copy of this form for your records.
 This is the only document you are required to submit to the Georgia Department of Education.
 The Declaration of Intent form represents confirmation that your child/children are officially registered in Georgia's home study program.
 Your Declaration of Intent form with the digital signature on the parent/guardian signature line is the official document of the Georgia Home Study Program.
 This document should be used to obtain driver's license/permits, work permits, post-secondary admission, military enlistment, and for all other entities that require proof of educational enrollment for homeschool students.

 Once the child/children are officially registered as a home school student, you as the parent have similar rights and responsibilities of the Local Education Authority (District office).
 The parent is considered the superintendent, principal, teacher, and you can create and sign any document that relates to the educational needs of your child/children.